mapteb/blackboard-pattern-using-python/README.md

 ### Components

 The module bbpattern has three classes - Blackboard, BBController and KS (KnowledgeSource).
 The Blackboard object holds a BBTask object which inturn holds a List[BBSubTask] object.
 The BBController holds a set of KS objects.
 The KS object has an asynchronous process() method.
-Each KS is specialized in solving a specific problem.
+Each KS (could be an AI Agent) is specialized in solving a specific problem.

 ### How it Works